Hyper101-cmd/automation-pipeline-challenge-c3/README.md

 ## **CI/CD Pipeline (GitLab)**

 Automates testing, build, deployment, and rollback for the API on Kubernetes.
+The complete pipeline definition is available in [`.gitlab-ci.yml`](./.gitlab-ci.yml).

 **Goals**
 - Enforce quality through YAML linting, Ansible lint, and syntax checking.